BendroCorp/community-guidelines/privacy-policy.md

 We conduct frequent vulnerability assessments and security reviews.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
-In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.
+In addition, all sensitive/credit information you supply is encrypted via Transport Layer Security (TLS) technology.

 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.